-This specification covers compost produced from various organic by-products for use as a filter berm media for erosion/sediment control.
-The technique described in this specification is primarily used for temporary erosion/sediment control applications, where perimeter controls are required or necessary.
+This specification covers compost produced from various organic by-products, for use as a surface mulch for erosion/sediment control on sloped areas.
+This technique may be used for both temporary and permanent erosion/sediment control applications.

-This technique is appropriate for slopes up to a 2:1 grade (horizontal distance : vertical distance) and on level surfaces and should only be used in areas that have sheetflow drainage patterns (not areas that receive concentrated flows).
+This technique is appropriate for slopes up to a 2:1 grade (horizontal distance : vertical distance), and should only be used in areas that have sheetflow drainage patterns (not areas that receive concentrated flows).
+This technique may also be used on up to 1:1 slopes with proper consideration to length of slope and compost application rates (depth).